wiseodd/wiseodd.github.io/_drafts/2020-08-30-covariant-derivative-tensors.md

 ---
 layout:     post
 title:      "Covariant Derivatives of Tensor Fields"
-subtitle:   "Build upon the problem of taking directional derivatives of vector fields on manifolds, we discuss very important concepts in Riemannian geometry: connections, covariant derivatives, and parallel transport.
-They will play a major role in our eventual discussion about curvatures."
+subtitle:   "We have seen the definition of covariant derivatives of vector fields in the previous post.
+It turns out a connection in the tangent bundle of a smooth manifold also induces covariant derivatives of tensor fields on the manifold.
+In this post, we will study this."
-date:       2020-08-29 06:00
+date:       2020-08-30 06:00
 author:     "wiseodd"
 header-img: "img/manifold.svg"
 category:   techblog